jayasridodda/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ![exp 1c](https://user-images.githubusercontent.com/123259278/226190904-23a06902-37f7-4d56-8703-e2b1db18e913.png)

 ### RESULT:
-Thus the distance between two points executed succesfully
+Thus the program to find the distance between two points is written and verified using python programming.